 In New OrleansÂ during the Tales, one of my my Brazilian friends handed me a very interesting brand of cachaca I`ve never tried before – Rainha Das Gerais.
 This is an artisanal cachaca distilled in alembic copper stills and aged in oak barrels for 5 years.

 When I open the bottle the nose that reaches me is sweet with a hint of sugarcane and vanilla.
 The flavour really surprised me, its deep and rich with a sweet buttery aftertaste that is just lovely.
 I have only detected this kind of buttery flavour in two other spirits before – El Dorado 3 year old cask aged white rum and in Elements Eight white rum.

 The texture is like velvet in your mouth.
-The finsih is sugarcane and a hint of earth and oak.
-Actually a sip of this floods you with pleasant flavours.
-Its very very smooth but does still have a bit of fiery kick, perfect.
+The finish is medium with sugarcane, and a hint of earth and oak.
+A sip of this floods you with pleasant flavours.
+Its balanced and delicate but with a little bit of fiery kick.

 Artisanal cachacas are made with the traditional natural farming techinques without chemical spraying and buning of the sugarcane fields as well as using the natural yeasts growing on the sugar cane.

 From what I hear, it seems that most part of the very good handcrafted cachacas isnâ€™t exported outside of Brazil.
 This cachaca here is a small batched (only 5000 bottles a year) and its an amazingly tasty product.
 I wish more of these would find their way out to the world.

 Rainhas das Gerais is handcrafted at a small farm and distillery in Minas Gerais.
 Raimundo – a chemical engineer by trade started to work producing cachaca in 2008.
 When Raimundo retired he decided to produce cachaca at the farm he already had as a way to keep in contact with his academic field and work as a chemical engineer.